 Why does this matter?

-The Lighthouse SEO audit scans your page, tests for things that matter to search engines, and gives you a score so you can see specific areas for improvement.
+The Lighthouse search engine optimization (SEO) audit scans your page, tests for things that matter to search engines, and gives you a score so you can see specific areas for improvement.
 SEO matters because it's how you get more relevant users viewing your content.
 If a search engine has trouble seeing your page, you're possibly missing out on traffic sources.

 Audit your page with Lighthouse

-Run Lighthouse on a page that's representative of content that you want a search engine to see:
+Run Lighthouse on a page that's representative of the content that you want search engines to see:

 - Select the SEO checkbox.

-Lighthouse generates a report for your page so you can see areas where you could improve SEO for your site.
-For more information, see Discover performance opportunities with Lighthouse.
+Lighthouse generates a report for your page so you can see areas where you can improve SEO for your site.

-It's worth noting that the audit doesn't cover everything you should do to increase visibility in search engines.
-You'll have to check the guidelines for individual search engines, because they may have different requirements (for example, Bing, Google Search, Yandex.
+It's worth noting that the audit doesn't cover everything you could do to increase visibility in search engines.
+You'll have to check the guidelines for individual search engines because they may have different requirements.

-To learn more, you can check out Google's I/O talks:
+To learn more, check out Google's I/O talks: